walkabillylab/Can-ALE/Appendix/README.md

+## Supplementary Appendix 1 - Dissemination Area (DA) and Dissemination Block (DB) definitions

+# Dissemination Block (DB)

+A Dissemination Block (DB) is an area bounded on all sides by roads and/or boundaries of Statistics Canada’s standard geographic areas for dissemination.
+The DB is the smallest geographic area for which population and dwelling counts are disseminated, and DBs cover all of Canada.

+# Dissemination Area (DA)

+A Dissemination Area (DA) is a small, relatively stable geographic unit composed of one or more adjacent Dissemination Blocks.
+DAs typically have an average population of 400 to 700 persons (based on the previous Census) and represent the smallest standard geographic area for which all census data are disseminated.
+DAs cover all of Canada.

-## Supplementary Appendix 1 - Weighting
+## Supplementary Appendix 2 - Weighting

-Supplementary Appendix 1 shows the weighting values for the POIs of 2, 3, and 4 in Table S1.1, while those POIs in Table S1.2 are weighted as 1.
+Supplementary Appendix 2 shows the weighting values for the POIs of 2, 3, and 4 in Table S1.1, while those POIs in Table S1.2 are weighted as 1.

-### Table S1.1.
+### Table S2.1.
 POI Weighting System
 | Weight = 2 | Weight = 3 | Weight = 4 |
 | :--- | :--- | :--- |
 | Post Box | Library | School |